Learn how to create a simple, rustic farmhouse pumpkin banner perfect for Autumn using buffalo check burlap and a free template!

-While shopping at Joann’s for Halloween costume supplies, I found this roll of orange buffalo check burlap on sale.
+While shopping at Joann’s for Halloween costume supplies, I found a roll of orange buffalo check burlap on sale.
 I love buffalo check!
 It feels so cozy and reminds me so much of fall and winter.
-I grabbed it and decided to use it on a new banner!
+It instantly gives your space a farmhouse feel.
+I grabbed it and decided to use it on a new banner.

 I found some orange felt, twine and tiny clothespins in my craft stash and threw this banner together.
 The twine goes so well with the burlap and was perfect for making cute little bows for each pumpkin.
 The tiny clothespins are perfect for banners because they allow you to move things around and are a quick and simple way to attach things.

-Supplies Needed for DIY Pumpkin Banner with Buffalo Check Burlap
+Supplies Needed for Farmhouse Pumpkin Banner

 - Orange embroidery floss and needle